Purchase CacheGuard

 Step 3 – Subscription

-Once your appliance is successfully registered, follow these steps to subscribe:
+Once your appliance is successfully registered, follow these steps to subscribe to additional services:

 - Click again on the “Register & Subscribe” blinking icon in the Web GUI.